-After the ‘full’ chapter of ten, it is relaxing to read on into chapter eleven without any great futuristic inventions and the lighthearted conversation between Jessie and her best friend, her Wallscreen.
+After the ‘full’ chapter of ten, it is relaxing to read on into chapter eleven without any great futuristic inventions, only the lighthearted conversation between Jessie and her best friend, her Wallscreen.

 (The 3D camera system does sound good, and I am surprised no one has invented it so far.)